-Your baby or toddler likely can’t tell the time yet, so if light is coming into the room, it may feel like it’s time to play.
+Your baby or toddler likely can’t tell the time yet, so if the light is coming into the room, it may feel like it’s time to play.
 (And we’re sure going to the park at 4:30 am isn’t part of your plan.)
-The room needs to be dark, really dark.
+The bedroom needs to be dark, really dark.
 Little rays of sunshine shouldn’t be creeping into the room at 4:30 or 5 am.
-Be sure to check the hallway so the light isn’t beaming under the door.
+Be sure to check the hallway to ensure the light isn’t beaming under the door.

 The total amount of sleep is essential, and the range is vast.
 If your baby or toddler is getting enough sleep, she’s likely waking up content, talking to herself and rarely appears overtired in the day.

 If your little one is getting enough sleep, you may need to shift their schedule AND their body clock to prevent early morning wake-ups.

 Believe it or not, many babies and toddlers aren’t getting to bed early enough.

 If you have a little one who is waking up early, an earlier bedtime may seem counterintuitive because you think if you put her to bed later, she should sleep later, right?

 Well, that’s not the case.
 Frequently an earlier bedtime can help your child sleep later, especially if your baby or toddler is overtired at bedtime.

 ✅ Is It a Habit?

 Habits can form after only a few days, so illness, time change, or travel can be enough to start an early morning habit.